363d ISR Wing team member wins 1st ever JB Langley-Eustis Breaking Barrier Champion Award

+The 633d Air Base Wing held its 2nd Quarter Wing Awards ceremony on August 12, 2022 and one of our team members was named the winner for a brand new category.

-U.S. Air Force Col. Gregory Beaulieu, Joint Base Langley-Eustis installation commander, presents Michelle Jamison, 363d Intelligence, Surveillance, and Reconnaissance Wing Civilian Personnel program manager and Wing’s Diversity and Inclusion (D&I) manager, the first ever Joint Base Langley Eustis Breaking Barriers Alliance Diversity, Equity, and Inclusion Champion Award, during the 633d Air Base Wing 2nd Quarter Awards ceremony, August 12, 2022, at Joint Base Langley-Eustis, Va.
-(U.S. Air Force photo by Airman 1st Class Mikaela Smith)
+Michelle Jamison, 363d Intelligence, Surveillance, and Reconnaissance Wing Civilian Personnel program manager and Wing’s Diversity and Inclusion (D&I) manager, won the first ever Joint Base Langley Eustis Breaking Barriers Alliance Diversity, Equity, and Inclusion Champion Award.

+This award was developed to recognize the DE&I efforts of individuals and teams on JB-LE and will be presented quarterly.

+“I am honored to be recognized at the first ever 633 ABW Diversity, Equity, and Inclusion Champion Award winner, and more importantly, represent the 363 ISRW,” said Jamison.

 |Date Taken: